lamini-ai/lamini/README.md

 python3 remove_duplicates_completion.py
 ```

-Run the program, to run a more extensive cleaning job on your data 🛁🛁🛁
+Run the program, to perform a more extensive cleaning job on your data 🛁🛁🛁

 These are examples.
-Consider using human filtering or writing additional post processing programs to further cleand and improve your data.
+Consider using human filtering or writing additional post processing programs to further clean and improve your data.
 Your fine-tuned models will thank you!

 ## Data Release